 We came to Huntly in August 2018 and heard what was important to you.
 We heard what you wanted to see in your community in the future.
 We heard lots of great ideas and a number of these initiatives can be found below.

-We would now like to hear what your top three priorities are for Huntly.
+We came back to you in 2019 to hear what your top three priorities are for Huntly.

-These top priorities will then be used by Council when they’re making decisions.
-It’s important that we hear from you, even if we’ve got it right and you have no
+These top priorities will be used by Council when they’re making decisions.

 - Prepare a strategy for the clean-up of the lakes and addressing any other environmental issues resulting from mining activity.